-If a student misses more than two consecutive days due to illness, they must notify their college dean and the Office of Student Affairs (email@example.com) as well as obtain medical evaluation from the Department of Student Health or other licensed healthcare provider.
-It is anticipated that this will be done in person, but students with a flu-like illness first should call Student Health to determine whether or not to report.
-Students with contagious diseases may be furloughed by Student Health and the UVA Health System to prevent infections from spreading to patients, healthcare workers and fellow students.
-Clearance from Student Health is required before the student can resume educational activities.
+If a student misses more than two consecutive days due to illness, they must notify their college dean as well as obtain medical evaluation from the Department of Student Health and Wellness in Charlottesville, student health services at Inova or other licensed healthcare provider.
+It is anticipated that this will be done in person, but students with a flu-like illness or symptoms consistent with COVID infection first should call the appropriate student health service or provider to determine whether or not to report or perhaps schedule a virtual appointment.
+Students with contagious diseases may be furloughed by Student Health and Wellness, UVA Health System, or student health at Inova to prevent infections from spreading to patients, healthcare workers and fellow students.
+Clearance from the respective student health service is required before the student can resume educational activities.

-The Next Generation Curriculum provides many diverse learning opportunities for our medical students and attendance at all activities is encouraged.
+The Cells to Society Curriculum provides many diverse learning opportunities for our medical students and attendance at all activities is encouraged.
 However, students are responsible for their own learning and are not required to attend all activities.
 Attendance is mandatory for all activities in which team accountability is required, including but not limited to, Team-Based Learning activities, Anatomy Dissection Teams, and Foundations of Clinical Medicine groups.
 Attendance also is mandatory for all patient presentations, interviews or panel discussions out of professional respect for the patient(s) and/or invited panelists.
-Failure to attend a mandatory activity is considered a breach of professionalism and will result in a Concern Card being submitted to the student’s college dean, unless the college dean has excused the absence in advance.
-Whether or not an absence is approved by the college dean, students must inform the System Leader(s) or the appropriate instructor about their absence from mandatory activities.
+Failure to attend a mandatory activity is considered a breach of professionalism and will result in a Professionalism Concern Card being submitted to the student’s college dean, unless the college dean has excused the absence in advance (see below).
+Additionally, students must inform the system leader(s) or the appropriate instructor about their absence from mandatory activities.

-Summative examinations and Formative examinations worth greater than or equal to 8% of grade, may be delayed only for reasons of illness, or under unusual circumstances for compelling personal reasons.
+Summative examinations may be delayed only for reasons of illness, or under unusual circumstances for compelling personal reasons.
 In all instances, approval to delay a summative examination must be obtained from the student’s college dean in advance of the examination unless there is an emergency that precludes it.
-Students who seek to delay these examinations for medical reasons also must be seen by the Department of Student Health unless the student has flu-like or COVID-19 symptoms, in which case they should call Student Health (924-5362) to see if a visit is warranted.
-When approval is given to delay a summative or formative examination, it is the student’s responsibility to inform the appropriate System Leader or Course Director and to arrange a time for examination make-up.
-There is no make-up for other scored formative activities.
+Students who seek to delay these examinations for medical reasons also must be seen by the Department of Student Health and Wellness or their PCP unless the student has flu-like or COVID symptoms, in which case they should call Student Health and Wellness (924-5362) to see if a visit is warranted.
+After approval is given to delay a summative examination, it is the student’s responsibility to inform the appropriate system leader or course director and to arrange a time for examination make-up.
+The exam may not be taken prior to the scheduled date and time and a student forfeits the right to challenge examination items to avoid delaying the post exam review process.
+There is no make-up for other scored interim activities.

 Absences and Reporting of Absences:

-Students whose absence either is due to illness or has been excused by their college dean must notify the clerkship or elective director as well as the immediate faculty instructor by e-mail or in person.
-The clerkship or elective director will determine how and when the student can make up the time and activities that have been missed.
+Students whose absence is either due to illness or has been excused by their college dean must notify the director of the clerkship, Phase 3 required course or elective as well as the immediate faculty instructor by e-mail or in person.
+The course director will determine how and when the student can make up the time and activities that have been missed.

 If a student is absent less than 20% of the time within a given clerkship, the clerkship director in discussion with the student will determine whether the student has had sufficient clinical experience to take the shelf exam at the end of the rotation.
-The student’s college dean may be consulted if they have information of extenuating circumstances that could influence this decision.
+The student’s college dean may be consulted to determine if they have information of extenuating circumstances that could influence this decision.
 If the student is absent more than 20% of the time within a given clerkship, the student shall take the shelf exam in the next academic cycle after making up any necessary clinical time and fulfilling the other requirements of that clerkship.
-In either case the student will receive an “Incomplete” until all work requirements are completed.
+In all cases the student will receive an “Incomplete” until all course requirements are completed.

 NBME Subject Examinations (“shelf exams”) may be delayed only for reasons of illness, or under unusual circumstances for compelling personal reasons.
 In all instances, approval to delay a shelf examination must be obtained from the student’s college dean in advance of the scheduled examination.
-Students seeking to delay a shelf examination for medical reasons also must be seen by a the Department of Student Health unless the student has flu-like symptoms in which case they should call Student Health (924-5362) to see if a visit is warranted.
-When approval is given to delay a shelf examination, it is the student’s responsibility to inform the appropriate Clerkship Director and Clerkship Coordinator.
-After making up any necessary clinical time and fulfilling the other requirements of that clerkship, it is also the student’s responsibility to contact the Clerkship Coordinator to arrange a time for shelf examination make up in the next academic cycle at a time when clerkship students are taking a shelf exam.
+Students seeking to delay a shelf examination for medical reasons also must be seen by a the Department of Student Health and Wellness in Charlottesville, student health services at Inova or other licensed healthcare provider unless the student has flu-like or COVID symptoms in which case they should call the appropriate student health service to see if a visit is warranted.
+When approval is given to delay a shelf examination, it is the student’s responsibility to inform the appropriate clerkship director and clerkship coordinator.
+After making up any necessary clinical time and fulfilling the other requirements of the clerkship, it is also the student’s responsibility to contact the clerkship coordinator to arrange a time to take the shelf examination in the next academic cycle at a time when clerkship students are taking a shelf exam.
 The student will receive an “Incomplete” until all clerkship requirements are completed.

-No time off is allowed during the required Geriatrics clerkship, an internship preparation course or an elective scheduled as an Advanced Clinical Elective (ACE).
-Anyone who is ill or has a personal or family emergency during these times must contact their college dean, course director and the attending faculty on service immediately.
+No time off is allowed during the required Phase 3 courses.
+(SMD22: Geriatrics, Advanced Clinical Elective, Intern Readiness) (SMD23: Bedside to Community, Advanced Clinical Elective, Emergency Medicine, Critical Care, Intern Readiness).
+Anyone who is ill or has a personal or family emergency during these times must contact their college dean, course director and the attending faculty on the service immediately.

-Students may schedule time off for USMLE exams during electives that are not scheduled as an ACE or that do not prohibit absence during the rotation in the elective course description.
+Students may schedule time off for USMLE exams during electives that do not prohibit absence during the rotation in the elective course description.
 The time off must be pre-approved by the course director and the attending on the service.
 The course director will determine if days missed must be made up and, if so, how that will be scheduled.
-Students are responsible for reviewing the Elective Handbook for full details regarding fourth-year attendance.
+Students are responsible for reviewing the Phase 3 handbook and course catalog for full details regarding Phase 3 attendance.

 Students with questions related to the attendance or absences policies should contact the Office of Student Affairs or their college dean.